 Who is this Bike For?

 But cities aren’t just horizontal.
-They’re dimensional.
+They’re vertical.
 You ride across intersections and plazas, then shift into buildings — climbing stairs, navigating lobbies, stepping into elevators.
 Outside, the bike is unfolded.
 Inside, it’s folded.
 Many people assume that once folded, the bike must be carried, but Brompton has spent years refining its rolling system so that indoors the bike behaves like luggage.
 Brompton calls this SuperRoll.
 SuperRoll changes the rules, because if you roll a P-Line and a C-Line side by side and you wouldn’t know which is which.

 How it Rides

 At the time of writing, the new P-Line hasn’t landed in Canada yet, but we can already guess how it will feel — because the bikes that bookend it reveal its DNA.
-If you’ve ridden a T-Line, you know what precise steering feels like.
+If you’ve ridden a T-Line, you know what precise and exact steering feels like.
 The C-Line’s steel stem can flex slightly, giving a rubbery sensation at the bars; the T-Line, with its oversized front end, tracks like it’s reading your mind.
 The new P-Line takes that front-end sharpness and applies it with its own material recipe: a stiffer, larger-diameter steel head tube paired with a lightweight alloy stem.
 Oversizing the alloy increases stiffness, so steering feels crisp without being harsh.

 On the electric version, the motor doesn’t change the bike — the P-Line changes how the motor feels.
 Because the assist pushes from the rear wheel, handling remains natural and balanced.
 The bike still behaves like a Brompton; it just demands less from your legs.
 Read more about the e-Motiq system here.